michalpasztamobica/llvm/docs/LangRef.rst

   ``DW_OP_entry_value`` may also appear after the ``AsmPrinter`` pass when a call site parameter value (``DW_AT_call_site_parameter_value``) is represented as entry value of the parameter.
+- ``DW_OP_push_object_address`` pushes the address of the object which can then serve as a descriptor in subsequent calculation.
+This opcode can be used to calculate bounds of fortran allocatable array which has array descriptors.

 DWARF specifies three kinds of simple location descriptions: Register, memory, and implicit location descriptions.
 Note that a location description is